-Every Christian struggles with the desire to know if we are accepted by God at this moment.
-Not that we are going to lose our salvation but that He is happy with us.
+Every Christian struggles with the desire to know if we are accepted by God at any given moment.
+Not that we are going to lose our salvation; but that He is happy with us.
 That He is pleased with us right now.

 And what it doesn’t mean.

 I would say that 99% of believers, born-again people, are messed up regarding the meaning of sanctification.
 In fact, whole denominations are messed up about the concept of Christian holiness.

 This is a huge topic; so I will only focus on a small aspect of this.
 We can deal with more on this topic later.

 In fact, Christ is our Sanctification.
 He is also our Wisdom, our Righteousness and our Redemption.
 To name only a few of the things He is.

 “But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption: That, according as it is written, He that glorieth, let him glory in the Lord.”
 (I Corinthians 1: 30,31)

 It doesn’t matter how many times I say this; and I’ve said this many times in these posts.
 Because most Christians will read these words and walk away with the same thinking they had before.

 Meaning they will not understand the rest that is theirs in Christ.
 Or they will reject it.
 Or they will think it is too good to be true.
 Or they will continue to believe that they can do the Christian life without this “Rest” stuff.